SS Lazio supporters: Rivalries

 Lazio's most notable rivalry is with Lazio neighbours AS Roma, with matches between the two teams referred to as Derby della Capitale.
 The Rome derby has been the scene of several actions related to the political views of the fan bases.
 Some of Lazio's ultras used to use swastikas and fascist symbols on their banners, and they have displayed racist behaviour in several occasions during the derbies.
 Most notably, at a derby of the season 1998–99, laziali unfurled a 50-metre banner around the Curva Nord that read, "Auschwitz is your town, the ovens are your houses".
 Furthermore, laziali have often been recorded doing the infamous Roman Salute.
 Black players of Roma have often been receivers of racist and offensive behaviour.

 During the late 1970s, Lazio developed a strong hate for Pescara Calcio, who in return consider Lazio a rival.
-Since the mid '90s, Lazio fans have not considered Pescara as a strong rivalry any more, while the Pescara fans still do, even though the teams very rarely met since.
-The ultras consider both Livorno and Atalanta to be among their greatest enemies.
-Both of these rivalries were born due to political ideologies, with both Livorno and Atalanta having predominately left-wing fans, while Lazio's hardcore is far-right.
-Lazio icon Paolo Di Canio and Livorno icon Cristiano Lucarelli have both performed controversial ideological salutes to fans during some of their matches.
-Other strong rivals in Italy include Fiorentina, Juventus, Napoli and Milan.
+Since the mid-1990s, Lazio fans have not considered Pescara as a strong rivalry any more, while the Pescara fans still do, even though the teams very rarely met since.

-Minor rivalries briefly existed also with Ternana and Perugia, mostly for political reasons.